sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-08_towards-the-battle-of-kala-nirnaya.md

 +++
-title = "Towards the battle ofxa0kAla-nirNaya"
+title = "Towards the battle of kAla-nirNaya"

 +++
 Our spies provided us with speculative intelligence that the hostile